GL Communications Inc.

 Additional features supported by Real-time/Remote Frame Relay Analyzer are

-• Supports capturing of encapsulated protocols, and long frames up to 16 Kbytes
+• Supports capturing of encapsulated protocols, and long frames up to 16 Kbytes.

 • Streams can be captured on the selected time slots (contiguous or non-contiguous), sub-channels or full bandwidth.
 Frames may also be contained in either one, n x 64 kbps, or n x 56 kbps data channels.
-The following variations are accommodated in the software: inverted or non-inverted data, byte reversal or non-reversal.

-• Multiple streams of traffic on various T1/E1 channels can be simultaneously decoded with different GUI instances
+• Multiple streams of traffic on various T1 E1 channels can be simultaneously decoded with different GUI instances

 Additional features supported by Offline Frame Relay Analyzer:

-• Trace files for analysis can be loaded through simple command-line arguments
+• Trace files for analysis can be loaded through simple command-line arguments.

-• Multiple trace files can be loaded simultaneously with different GUI instances for offline analysis
+• Multiple trace files can be loaded simultaneously with different GUI instances for offline analysis.

 Supported Protocols